 - The server is not “good enough” to handle the processes and it crashes (low possibility, even most basic hosting nowadays can handle a simple WP site)

-- You have a very bloated wp installation and using old/outdated plugins (80% of the times)
+- You have a very bloated wp installation and using old/outdated plugins (80% of the time)

 - Virus or malware which drains the server resources

-As a developer I always encourage to follow these steps :
+As a developer I always encourage you to follow these steps :

 - If these 2 last steps are positive then you can apply the modification to the final site and still, there will be a 5% possibility that something will not work as expected.